 Pet Travel to Europe After Brexit

-With details still up in the air regarding the UK’s exit from the EU, we understand you may have questions regarding traveling to Europe with your pet and how this may affect your pet insurance.
+Now that the UK has left the EU, we understand you may have questions regarding traveling to Europe with your pet and how this may affect your pet insurance.
 Rest assured we’ve compiled the latest details to help you with your travel plans.

 Can I still travel to the EU with my pet?